Japanese Dragon Tattoos

 They have been used to represent leadership and are seen as gentle and forgiving in nature.

-Japanese blue dragon tattoos are often accompanied by flower petals due to their links with nature.
+Japanese blue dragon tattoos are often accompanied by flower tattoos due to their links with nature.

 Japanese Dragon & Hannya Mask Tattoos